logo

 What is Personal Contract Purchase?

-• When your finance term ends, you'll have to make a large final payment if you decide to keep the car.
+• Option to refinance the balloon payment if you decide to keep the vehicle

 Examples of PCP & HP Agreements